Chart Color Schemes

 Hammond Park is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Housing in Hammond Park, as per the latest Census, consisted of 85.3% houses and 14.7% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Perth metro's housing composition of 81.2% houses and 18.8% other dwellings.
-Home ownership in Hammond Park stood at 9.9%, with mortgaged dwellings at 66.5% and rented dwellings at 23.6%.
-The median monthly mortgage repayment in the area was $2,000, higher than Perth metro's average of $1,950.
-The median weekly rent figure for Hammond Park was $410, compared to Perth metro's $370.
-Nationally, Hammond Park's median monthly mortgage repayments exceeded the Australian average of $1,863, while median weekly rents were higher than the national figure of $375.
+The latest Census evaluation showed that Hammond Park's dwelling structure comprised 85.3% houses and 14.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Perth metro had 81.2% houses and 18.8% other dwellings.
+Home ownership in Hammond Park was at 9.9%, with the remaining dwellings either mortgaged (66.5%) or rented (23.6%).
+The median monthly mortgage repayment in Hammond Park was $2,000, higher than Perth metro's average of $1,950 and the national average of $1,863.
+The median weekly rent figure for Hammond Park was $410, compared to Perth metro's $370 and the national average of $375.

 Frequently Asked Questions - Housing